iluvjava/Maths/Notebook 2.0/AMATH 561 (Probability Theory)/Random Variables.md

 ---
 ### **Discrete Random Variable (Distribution, Probability Measure)**

-A probability measure(And any random variable on it, and the distribution on the random variable) is said to be discrete if there is a countale set $S$ such that $P(S^C) = 0$.
+A probability measure(And any random variable on it, and the distribution on the random variable) is said to be discrete if there is a countable set $S$ such that $P(S^C) = 0$.
 Basically, the probability assigned to an countable set is somehow, $1$.

 ---